Sending & Receiving Email

 The update email messages API currently supports updating the following email message attributes:

-Update this attribute to move email messages between different folders.
+| folderId | Update this attribute to move email messages between different folders. |

-Update this attribute to set the seen status of the email message
+| seen | Update this attribute to set the seen status of the email message |

-method to perform a batch update of the email messages associated with those identifiers.
+One or more email message identifiers can be passed into the `updateEmailMessages` method to perform a batch update of the email messages associated with those identifiers.

 Email messages can only be updated in batches of 100.
-Supplying identifiers to the input which exceed this limit will throw a LimitExceededError
+Supplying identifiers to the input which exceed this limit will throw a `LimitExceededError`.

-type is returned from this method call which contains the status of the batch update operation.
+A `BatchOperationResult` type is returned from this method call which contains the status of the batch update operation.
 Three possible statuses can be returned:

-All of the email messages succeeded to update.
-The return object will include a list of each email message's identifier, created and updated timestamps.
+| Success | All of the email messages succeeded to update.
+The return object will include a list of each email message's identifier, created and updated timestamps. |

-Only a subset of email messages succeeded to update.
-The return object will include a list of identifiers and error descriptions of email messages which failed the update and a list which succeeded the update.
+| Partial | Only a subset of email messages succeeded to update.
+The return object will include a list of identifiers and error descriptions of email messages which failed the update and a list which succeeded the update. |

-All of the email messages failed to update.
-The return object will include a list of identifiers and error descriptions of email messages which failed the update.
+| Failure | All of the email messages failed to update.
+The return object will include a list of identifiers and error descriptions of email messages which failed the update. |

 // Collect the input message ids however makes sense for your implementation.